 Six months later Senior died.

-Eternity’s bunkhouse: Fountain Goodlet Oxsheer Sr. is buried in Oakwood Cemetery near better-remembered cattle kings Winfield Scott, John B. Slaughter, and Burk Burnett.
+Eternity’s bunkhouse: Fountain Goodlet Oxsheer Sr. is buried in Oakwood Cemetery near better-remembered cattle kings Winfield Scott, John Bunyan Slaughter, and Burk Burnett.
 The contrast between his final resting place and theirs is telling.